 2. SEE: The Peak

 This major tourist attraction is one of those things you hate that you have to do.
 First, it’s a drag because the lines for the tram to go up is exceedingly long.
-Unless you’re enthusiastic about standing in line and looking like a tourist, it ain’t a fun experience.
-The alternative is, take the taxi up to see The Peak, then come down via the tram.
+Unless you’re enthusiastic about standing in line and looking like a tourist, it isn’t a fun experience.
+The alternative is to take the taxi up to see The Peak, then come down via the tram.
 DO NOT use the taxi drivers by The Peak because you’ll 100% be scammed to pay double the price.
 Try getting a taxi from your hotel or near Central Station instead.

 3. SEE: Big Buddha.

 Or, Tian Tan Buddha, a giant bronze statue of Buddha Shakyamuni.
 The landmark was completed in 1993, and is situated in Lantau Island – close to the airport.
 The massive statue symbolizes harmony between man and nature, and faith and people.